arian233/SudokuGame/User_stories_TDD_examples.md

 2. **[Complete]**
    - Given: on the setting of the welcome page
    - When: the student changes **language**
-   - Then: the program switch the languages it speaks
+   - Then: the program switch the languages in listening mode also
 3. **[Complete]**
    - Given: that listening comprehension mode is enabled
    - When: the student clicks **empty cells**